 About North Indian Home Style Toor Dal Recipe

 Dal (Lentils) is an integral part of most Indian meals.
 Every household makes dal for either lunch or dinner.
-There are multiple types of lentils available and they can also be made in multiple ways giving ample options for everyday meals.
+Multiple types of lentils are available, and they can also be made in numerous ways, giving ample options for everyday meals.

-Among all the lentils available (like chana dal, urad dal, moong dal, etc), arhar dal is the most common lentil.
-I use it to make my Sambar, Malwa Dal, Dal Tadka, Dal Fry, etc, but I also make it for my everyday meals almost every alternate day.
+Among all the lentils available (like chana dal, urad dal, moong dal, etc.), arhar dal is the most common lentil.
+I use it to make my Sambar, Malwa Dal, Dal Tadka, Dal Fry, etc., but I also make it for my everyday meals almost daily.

 This North Indian Homestyle Tuvar Dal and steamed rice is comfort food for me and many I know.

-You can cook arhar dal in a traditional stovetop pressure cooker or in an instant pot.
-You can also cook it in a pan over the stovetop but it takes a very long time to cook properly hence not recommended.
+You can cook arhar dal in a traditional stovetop pressure cooker or an instant pot.
+You can also cook it in a pan over the stovetop, but it takes a very long time to cook correctly; hence not recommended.

-The recipe I have mentioned below requires a 6-quart instant pot or a 3-litre pressure cooker.
+The recipe I have mentioned below requires a 3-quart instant pot or a 3-liter pressure cooker.
 If you want to double or triple the recipe, then use a bigger size pot or cooker.
+The time of cooking will remain the same.

 My recipe to make tovar dal can be easily adapted and made vegan or gluten-free.